How To Tie A Tie: The Pursuit Of The Perfect Knot

 Well, it’ll do you good to learn some different knots, because one of the greatest ways to accessorize is with a tie.

-If you don’t know how to tie a tie at all, you’re going to learn TODAY.
-The day will come when you’re going to have to don a necktie…and heaven forbid the day your parents, friends, or girlfriend is unable to help you…
+If you don’t know how to tie a tie at all, you will learn today!
+The day will come when you’re going to have to don a necktie, and heaven forbid the day your parents, friends, or girlfriend is unable to help you.

 Instead of settling for a clip-on, here’s a challenge for you: